adam-gill/tg_trading_bot/DESIGN.md

 </p>

 <p align="center">
-  GitHub in your pocket.
-Built with React Native.
+  The power of the Dune community, right in your pocket!
 </p>

 <p align="center">